-- to liaise with the relevant responsible authority prior to submitting an application for review (e.g. the police in cases of disorder or the Control of Pollution Unit in cases of noise nuisance).
-The person requesting the review is also required to notify the premises licence holder and all responsible authorities of their review application. - 8.6 Under the Violent Crime Reduction Act 2006, following an application from the chief officer of police, the Authority can attach interim steps to licences pending a full review.
-The Act also introduces a new offence in relation to persistent alcohol sales to minors. - 8.7 Any application for review must relate to particular premises for which a premises licence is in existence and must be relevant to the promotion of one or more of the licensing objectives.
+- 8.17 In the case of an expedited review, the interim steps taken by the licensing authority remain in force during any period within which the licence holder can bring an appeal, until the determination of that appeal.
+Any decision taken at the full hearing will not take effect during this time. - 8.18 Any application for review must relate to particular premises for which a premises licence is in existence and must be relevant to the promotion of one or more of the licensing objectives.
 Representations must be in writing and may be amplified at the subsequent hearing or may stand in their own right.
-Applications will not be accepted if they are considered to be frivolous, vexatious or repetitive. - 8.6 In cases where the crime prevention objective is being undermined it is expected that revocation of the licence (even in the first instance) will be seriously considered,
+Applications will not be accepted if they are considered to be frivolous, vexatious or repetitive. - 8.19 In cases where the crime prevention objective is being undermined it is expected that revocation of the licence (even in the first instance) will be seriously considered.